kuka-js/kuka/README.md

 ## Deployment

 - Setup [AWS credentials](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html)
 - Run `cp .env.development.template .env.development`.
-Then modify .env.development with your the correct DB credentials and AWS region.
-Do the same to the other env template files.
+Then modify .env.development with your DB credentials and AWS region.
+Do the same to the other .env template files.
-- Then depending on where you want to deploy.
-Run
+- Then, depending on where you want to deploy, run

 * `sls deploy --env development`
 * `sls deploy --env staging`